Pathfinder - The Sorcerer Handbook

 - Ring of Spell Knowledge: The usefulness of this

-item is wholly contingent on wether or not you can replace the spell that you
+item is wholly contingent on whether or not you can replace the spell that you

 "taught" to the ring.
-I can that you can replace the spell with reasonable
+I believe can that you can replace the spell with reasonable

 certainty.
 Page of Spell Knowledge has largely the same function, but costs much

 less and is slotless.
-If you use the magic item rules, the effect of Page of
+If you use the custom magic item rules, the effect of Page of

 Spell Knowledge has a base cost of 500 gp for 1st-level spells, just a third of

 the cost of Ring of Spell Knowledge I. Being rewritable would justify that cost

 difference.
 With that established, this is an amazing item.
 There is no limitation

 on the spell being on your spell list or even whether or not it's arcane or divine!